Northern Lights Iceland Vacation Itinerary - 2024

 Ever Wondered How Northern Lights Get Their Colors?
 Discover the Northern Lights' mesmerizing world and discover the secrets behind their captivating colors.
 From dazzling green and pale yellow to elusive red and ethereal purple, this article uncovers the science and magic behind each hue of Auroras!

 The Northern Lights, also known as the Aurora Borealis, are one of nature's most dazzling displays of light and color.
 This cosmic phenomenon occurs when electrically charged particles collide with atoms and molecules in the Earth's atmosphere, releasing energy in the form of light.
+For more interactive knowledge about this phenomenon, our Northern Lights & Aurora Museum tour is the perfect combination!

 The Northern Lights are known for their vibrant display of colors that light up the night sky.
 These colors range from dazzling green and pale yellow to elusive red and ethereal purple.
 Each color tells a unique story of its interaction with the atmosphere.